emqxarchive/emqx-docs-en/source/config.rst

     ## listener.wss.external.buffer = 4KB

 Whether to set the TCP_NODELAY flag.
-If this option is enabled, the send buffer will attempt to send once there is data:
+If this option is enabled, it will attempt to send data once there is data in the send buffer :

 .. code-block:: properties